markwolfeman/ist653/assignments/meetyourclassmates.markdown

 - What is your favorite American movie and/or "foreign"/Non-American movie?

+- In the Discussion portion of Unit 1, briefly list one reaction or surprise you had while looking at the various Digital Libraries.

 - If you were hired as the new CEO of Amazon, what might you change about your business?
 Like their cloud to doorstep practices?
 New ideas?
 Better technology for the underserved?

 - What academic program are you?
 What track? and briefly tells us about your academic or career interests.